 - when taking medication (especially diuretics, corticosteroids and blood pressure medicines);

-- with intestinal diseases, due to which magnesium absorption may be difficult;
+- with intestinal diseases, due to which its absorption may be difficult;

 - in case of stress, fatigue and exhaustion;